MonikaHussain/ecommerce_analysis/README.md

 Visulization of Graphs are prepared on the results,using different libraries_

 ## Features :
-- Data collection from e-commerce websites[can prefer the dataset](https://www.kaggle.com/datasets/thedevastator/unlock-profits-with-e-commerce-sales-data)
+- Data collection from e-commerce websites [Can prefer the KAGGLE dataset](https://www.kaggle.com/datasets/thedevastator/unlock-profits-with-e-commerce-sales-data)
 - Data preprocessing and cleaning
 - Statistical analysis
 - Visualization of results